 This section will be the main part of your American resume and include your relevant work experience.

-You should include the name of the company you worked for, its location, your employment dates, the title of your position, and a short list of your primary job responsibilities.
+You should include the name of the company you worked for, its location, your employment dates, the title of your position, and a short list of primary job responsibilities.

 Here are a few tips:

 - Mention your relevant job responsibilities in bullet points using action words.